ycm-core/YouCompleteMe/README.md

 ### The `g:ycm_csharp_server_port` option

-When g:ycm_auto_start_csharp_server set to `1`, specifies the port for the OmniSharp server to listen on.
-When set to `0` uses the OS default behavior.
+When g:ycm_auto_start_csharp_server is set to `1`, specifies the port for the OmniSharp server to listen on.
+When set to `0` uses an unused port provided by the OS.

 Default: `0`